-Purpose: h the C signatories who have reviewed the current General Flood Standards (GF-1 - GF-5) in I hereby c ertify that I have reviewed the curr ent sub omission of Version Florida Co for compliand for compliand for compliand for the following the following for ce with ection l (Name of Flood Model) a the 2017 Flood Standards adopted by the Methodology and hereby certify that: 3.
-The disclosures and forms related to the disclosures and forms related to the disclosures and technically accura My review was completed in acceptance of the disclosure of the disclosures and the disclosures are disclosured on the disclosures and the disclosures and the disclosures and the disclosures and the disclosures are disclosured on the disclosures and the disclosures are disclosured on the disclosures and the disclosures are disclosured on the disclosured on the disclosures are disclosured on the disclosures are disclosured on the disclosure of the disclosures are disclosured on the disclosure of the disclosures are disclosured on the disclosure of the disclosure of the disclosures are disclosured on the disclosure of the disclosures are disclosured on the disclosures are disclosured on the disclosures are disclosured on the disclosure of the disclosured on the disclosure of the disclosure of the disclosured on the disclosure of the disclosured on the disclosure of the disclosured on the di ated to te, relia cordance n; ne cons the General Flood Standards section are Name - Professional Credentials (Area of Expertise) Signature (original submission) - Date Signature (response to deficiencies, if any) - Date Signature (revisions to submission, if any) - Date Signature (final submission) - Date any revision the printed on of the original submission.
-If a signato ls for aı ring any modification of the flood model and rry differs from the original signatory, provide ny new signatories.
-Additional signature lines nat: Signature (revisions to submission) - Date Note: A requireme oduced signature will be acceptable to meet this
+Purpose: This form identifies the signatory or signatories who have reviewed the current submission for compliance with the General Flood Standards (GF-1 - GF-5) in accordance with the stated provisions.
+I hereby c ertify that I have reviewed the current so ubmission of Version Florida Co for compliance with commission on Hurricane Loss Projection (Name of Flood Model) In the 2017-2021 Flood Standards adopted by the In Methodology and hereby certify that: 2.3.4. and technically accurate, reliable, unbing My review was completed in accordance thical conduct for my profession; My review involved ensuring the consubmission; and e General Flood Standards section are editorially Name Professional Credentials (Area of Expertise) Signature (original submission) Date Signature (response to deficiencies, if any) Date Signature (revisions to submission, if any) Date Signature (final submission) Date any revision the printed on of the original submission.
+If a signa owing any modification of the flood model and tory differs from the original signatory, provide any new signatories.
+Additional signature lines wing format: Signature (revisions to submission) Date Note: A requireme d signature will be acceptable to meet this